brentvollebregt/Lucy-In-The-Sky-With-Emotion/README.md

 # COMP241Project
-COMP241 Project for Visualizing emotions from song lyrics
+COMP241 Project for Visualizing emotions from songs